opencor/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/User_callable.rst

 ..
-   .. c:function:: int MRIStepSetMaxStep(void* arkode_mem, realtype hmax)
+   .. c:function:: int MRIStepSetMaxStep(void* arkode_mem, sunrealtype hmax)

       Specifies the upper bound on the magnitude of the time step size.